-We are involved in various claims and legal actions in the normal course of business.
-Our management believes that the outcome of such claims and legal actions will not have a significant adverse effect on our financial position, results of operations or cash flows.
+We may be involved in various claims and legal actions in the normal course of business.
+Our management believes that the outcome of any such claims and legal actions will not have a significant adverse effect on our financial position, results of operations or cash flows.

-NOTE G - Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit)
+NOTE I - Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit)